Amerax/drone-sbc-attachment/README.md

 The .step and .stl files are in the repo to download.

 Note: You can use a velcro strap or buy a buckle strap from ali express or amazon or even use a ziptie or a rope to tie it up with a drone.
 That's why the "D" shaped hooks are universal.
-(I don't have a drone to fly around and attach to, because I am too young to own on where I am from and don't have a license for one.)

 Demo vid:
 https://www.youtube.com/watch?v=z6uT1QVcftU